Immor278/AMM/README.md

 ## Step 0: SHAP

-Before diving into the testing framework, we would like to introduce preliminary knowledge about SHAP~\cite{lundberg2017unified}, the model explanation technique we used in our testing.
+Before diving into the testing framework, we would like to introduce preliminary knowledge about SHAP, the model explanation technique we used in our testing.

-The SHAP framework subsumes several earlier model explanation techniques together, including LIME~\cite{ribeiro2016should} and Integrated Gradients~\cite{sundararajan2017axiomatic}.
+The SHAP framework subsumes several earlier model explanation techniques together, including LIME and Integrated Gradients.
 SHAP has the objective of explaining the final value of a prediction by attributing a value to each feature based on its contribution to the final result.
 To accomplish this task, the SHAP  frameworks train a surrogate linear explanation model.
 Summing the effects of all feature attributions approximates the difference of prediction and the average of the original model, aiming to explain any machine learning-based model without internal knowledge.

 * Step 0.1: Train a machine learning-based malware detector with a specific feature extraction (or say vectorising) method.